The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Results

-Fig. \ref{fig:time_evolution} shows the evolution of the mass accretion rate onto the black hole $\dot{M}_H$ (Eqn. \ref{eq:mdot}), the MADness parameter $\phi_{H}$ (Eqn. \ref{eq:phi}), the outflow energy efficiency $\eta_{H}$ (Eqn. \ref{eq:eta_net}) and the jet efficiency $\eta_{\rm jet}$ (Eqn. \ref{eq:eta_jet}) as functions of time.\footnote{In practice, here we measure the BH mass $\dot{M}_H$ and energy $\dot{E}_H$ fluxes at $r=6r_g$ to avoid the potential contamination of $\dot{M}$ and $\dot{E}$ by the numerical density floors near the horizon, since the true time-averaged $\dot{M}_H$ and $\dot{E}_H$ (if uncontaminated by the density floors) should remain constant near the horizon when the flow has reached a quasi-steady state.} The rate that gas falls into the black hole initially starts out high.
-Dragged by the infalling gas, magnetic flux builds up near the black hole, so $\phi_{H}$ quickly grows and MRI is triggered in the accretion disk.
-It is apparent that the model a09rc0 has $\phi_{H}$ growing the fastest, since the gas in this model falls in faster with the lowest initial gas angular momentum.
-After the disk forms, $\dot{M}_H$ drops with time, until a later phase at $t\sim20000 r_g/c$ when the accretion becomes quasi-steady.
+Figure \ref{fig:time_evolution} shows the evolution of the rate of mass accretion onto the BH $\dot{M}_H$ (Equation (\ref{eq:mdot})), the MADness parameter $\phi_{H}$ (Equation (\ref{eq:phi})), the outflow energy efficiency $\eta_{H}$ (Equation (\ref{eq:eta_net})) and the jet efficiency $\eta_{\rm jet}$ (Equation (\ref{eq:eta_jet})) as functions of time.
+The rate at which gas falls into the BH starts out high.
+Dragged by the infalling gas, magnetic flux builds up near the BH, so $\phi_{H}$ quickly grows, and MRI is triggered in the accretion disk.
+It is apparent that the model a09rc0 has the $\phi_{H}$ that grows the fastest, since the gas in this model falls in the fastest with the lowest initial gas angular momentum.
+After the disk forms, $\dot{M}_H$ drops with time, until a later phase at $t\sim20,000 r_g/c$ when the accretion becomes quasi-steady.

-Interestingly, though magnetic fluxes accumulate faster in model a09rc0 and a09rc10 in the initial phase, after $t \sim 20000 r_g/c$, $\phi_{H}$ in these two models decrease and eventually to below the MAD threshold.
-In contrast, we see $\phi_{H}$ grows the slowest in model a09rc50 which has the largest initial specific angular momentum.
-However, it can reach and sustain the MAD state and demonstrate characteristic MAD behavior: high variability in $\Phi_{H}$ and $\eta$ and the production of powerful jets with $\eta_{\rm jet}>100\%$ from the Blandford-Znajek process ($\eta_{\rm jet}$ is plotted using solid line in the bottom panel).
-We will give more analysis of the behavior of magnetic flux in Section \ref{sec:dissipation}.
-In addition, there is a significant correlation between $\eta_{H}$ and $\eta_{\rm jet}$, meaning most of the energy produced in the accretion process is carried away by jet.
+Interestingly, though magnetic fluxes accumulate faster in models a09rc0 and a09rc10 in the initial phase, after $t \sim 20,000 r_g/c$, $\phi_{H}$ in these two models decreases and eventually reaches a value below the MAD threshold.
+In contrast, we see $\phi_{H}$ grows the slowest in model a09rc50, which has the largest initial specific angular momentum.
+However, it can reach and sustain the MAD state and demonstrate characteristic MAD behavior: high variability in $\Phi_{H}$ and $\eta$ and the production of powerful jets with $\eta_{\rm jet}>100\%$ from the Blandford--Znajek process ($\eta_{\rm jet}$ is plotted using a solid line in the bottom panel).
+In addition, there is a significant correlation between $\eta_{H}$ and $\eta_{\rm jet}$, meaning most of the energy produced in the accretion process is carried away by jets.

-In the following sections, we compute the average values of a few physical quantities in the window of $t=20000$--$50000 r_g/c$.
-In this time window, both gas accretion and $\phi_{H}$ have become quasi-steady in the inner regions of the accretion flow.
+We will perform more analysis of the behavior of magnetic flux in Section \ref{sec:dissipation}.
+Furthermore, see Appendix \ref{sec:mri} for calculations related to the MRI, where we show that the MRI is resolved in all three models and is mildly suppressed in models a09rc10 and a09rc50 but not in a09rc0.

-\subsection{The radial and angular structure of the flow}
+\subsection{The Radial and Angular Structure of the Flow}